SnowBroScott/possibly-a-hero-canonical/decision-log.md

   by farming trash.
 This redefines HP from a generic combat reward into the currency of having helped.

+SUPERSESSION NOTE (June 15, 2026): The "ONLY through minor objectives" claim was NOT adopted.
+Run Design (LOCKED, June 12, 2026) governs: Hero Points accumulate from BOTH mob drops AND minor objectives, full carry, regardless of outcome.
+A NOTED entry cannot override a LOCKED document.
+The civic-currency framing (HP spent on power deepening; minor objectives as the meaningful HP source) is retained as design flavor where consistent with Run Design — but mob drops remain a canonical HP source.
+Run Design is authoritative on HP sourcing.

 - REWARD MATCHES THE ACT'S NATURE.
 Self-interested acts (encounters) pay self-interested reward (your build).
 Other-directed acts (minor objectives) pay other-directed reward (the city's recognition and